Check Compensation

 Passengers asking “is there WiFi on planes?”

 So, can you get WiFi on a plane to catch up with work after a delayed flight or browse the internet and see the latest news?
-Well, it depends on a few factors, such as the airline you're traveling with, the length and route of your journey, and the type of aircraft you're on.
+Well, it depends on a few factors, such as the airline you're travelling with, the length and route of your journey, and the type of aircraft you're on.

 However, the short and simple answer to "Do they have WiFi on planes?" is yes.
-A lot of flights now offer in-flight WiFi services for passengers, and it's likely that almost all airlines will offer this service in future to match the rising levels of passenger demand and expectation.
+A lot of flights now offer in-flight WiFi services for passengers, and it's likely that almost all airlines will offer this service in the future to match the rising levels of passenger demand and expectation.

-If your flight was delayed, canceled or overbooked within the last 3 years, you could be eligible for up to $700 in compensationCheck Your Flight
+If your flight was delayed, canceled or overbooked within the last 3 years, you could be eligible for up to £520 (€600) in compensationCheck Your Flight

 How Does WiFi Work on Planes?

-You might wonder “how do they get WiFi on planes?”
-Well, there are actually two different methods that may be used, depending on the airline and aircraft in question: air-to-ground and satellite WiFi.
+There are actually two different methods that may be used, depending on the airline and aircraft in question: air-to-ground and satellite WiFi.

 The air-to-ground method makes use of cell towers, just like the towers that provide internet connections on your phone when you're on the ground.
 These towers send WiFi signals up into the sky, delivering connections to planes flying above.